 The stark fact is that Americans suffer more gun violence than people in any other developed country and our children are particularly at risk.
 Gun violence in the United States is not inevitable, nor should we accept it as the status quo.
 We need to address this issue for what it is: a public health crisis that threatens the well-being and peace of mind of urban and rural communities across the country.

-Representative Blumenauer authored a report, Enough Is Enough: A Comprehensive Plan to Improve Gun Safety.
-While there is no single solution to the challenges associated with gun violence, insight can be gained from other challenges that the United States has faced and overcome.
-Using the examples of automobile safety and tobacco use, two significant public safety challenges where the government responded in ways that dramatically reduced injury and death, success came from defining the problem, identifying risk factors, testing prevention strategies, and ensuring widespread adoption of effective solutions.
-By applying that same process we can begin to make incremental progress to reduce gun-related deaths and injuries.
-Even though levels of violence have decreased since their peak several years ago, gun violence is still one of the leading causes of death in the United States.
+Earl's report, Enough Is Enough: A Comprehensive Plan to Improve Gun Safety lays out common sense steps that we can and should take to end gun violence.
+While there is no single solution, we can learn from other challenges that the United States has faced and overcome.
+Using the examples of automobile safety and tobacco use, two significant public safety issues where the government responded in ways that dramatically reduced injury and death, success came from defining the problem, identifying risk factors, testing prevention strategies, and ensuring widespread adoption of effective solutions.
+By using this same process we can reduce gun-related deaths and injuries.